Darren Caldeira

 Darren Caldeira (born 19 September 1987) is an Indian former professional association footballer who played as a central midfielder.
-He is currently serving as director of football for Bengaluru FC.
+He serves as director of football for Bengaluru FC.
 Caldeira has also worked as a commentator in the Indian Super League for Star Sports.

 Career

 Early career

 Born in Mumbai, Maharashtra, India, Caldeira spent his youth career with Mahindra United.
 He later spent a year with the under-18 team of Spanish La Liga side Valencia CF. Then in 2010, after Mahindra United disbanded, Caldeira signed with Air India FC of the I-League.
 After spending two seasons with Air India Caldeira signed with Mumbai FC.

 Bengaluru FC

 In July 2013, it was announced that Caldeira had signed with new direct-entry side Bengaluru FC.
 He then made his debut for the side on 29 September 2013 against Rangdajied United F.C. in which he started and played the full 90 minutes as Bengaluru won the match 3–0.

 He was signed by Bengaluru FC again in August 2016 for a four-months deal, and was released by the club in November 2016.